cetinfikri07/marketing-analytics-flask-api/README.md

 ### Main Functionalities

-* Flexiblity on different levels as account, campaign, adset, ad
+* Flexiblity on different levels as account, campaign, adset, ad.
-* Action type option to calculate conversions, cost per action and conversion rates
+* Action type option to calculate conversions, cost per action and conversion rates.
-* Date range option
+* Date range option.
 * Time series, distribution by country, age and gender.
+* New ad account can be inserted.

+If you are wondering how your ad account is performing, you can register your ad account as follows;
+* Click profile icon on the top right corner.
+* Select register account option.